Webpage created: April 28, 2021

 The section of Old Town Street between Old Town Avenue and Saint Andrew's Cross was flattened by high explosive bombs and incendiaries during the night air raid of Thursday March 20th/Friday March 21st 1941.

-One of the few buildings to survive that onslaught was the Bedford Wine & Spirit Vaults at number 36.
+One of the few buildings to survive that onslaught was the Bedford Wine and Spirit Vaults at number 36.
 Built of local limestone, it had been a venue for carriers until the 1930s and and was the only public house with stables and a walled garden in Plymouth to survive the Blitz.
 The landlord for some 23 years had been Mr Tom Elliott.

 Old Town Street was rebuilt in the 1950s, when it was still on the main route to Tavistock.
 Following the demolition of Drake Circus in the 1970s, it was largely lost beneath the shopping development.
 Today only the southern end survives, from Norwich Union House, pictured below, up as far as Boot's the chemist, where it now enters the new Drake Circus Shopping Mall.